grumpyjames/birding-almanac/sites/Minsmere.md

 spend the afternoon and may yield a tick or two.

-In particular, at Sizewell, the platforms out from the power station host Kittiwake in Spring and Summer, and you might find an interesting gull or two feasting on the sewage outflow nearby.
-I've never managed to catch the fabled Black Redstarts there though.
+In particular, at Sizewell, the platforms out from the power station host kittiwake in Spring and Summer, and you might find an interesting gull or two feasting on the sewage outflow nearby.
+I've never managed to catch the fabled black redstarts there though.

 Similarly, a trip North up to Dunwich from the other end of the beach would be lovely, and, similarly, has an excellent pub, [The